csgillespie/poweRlaw/README.md

 ====================
 [![Build Status](https://travis-ci.org/csgillespie/poweRlaw.png?branch=master,dev)](https://travis-ci.org/csgillespie/poweRlaw)

-This package implements both the discrete and continuous maximum likelihood estimators for fitting the power-law distribution to data.
+This package implements both the discrete and continuous maximum likelihood estimators for fitting the power-law distribution to data using the methods described in [Clauset et al, 2009](http://arxiv.org/abs/0706.1062).
 It also provides function to fit log-normal and Poisson distributions.
 Additionally, a goodness-of-fit based approach is used to estimate the lower cut-off for the scaling region.

 The code developed in this package was influenced from the python and R code found at [Aaron Clauset's website](http://tuvalu.santafe.edu/~aaronc/powerlaws/).
-In particular, the R code of Laurent Dubroca.
+In particular, the R code of Laurent Dubroca and Cosma Shalizi.

 To cite this package in academic work, please use:

-Colin S Gillespie (2013). *Fitting heavy tailed
-  distributions: the poweRlaw package.* R package version **0.20.3**.
+Gillespie, C. S. "*Fitting heavy tailed distributions: the poweRlaw package.*" arXiv preprint arXiv:1407.3492 (2014).

 Installation